 Group EBITDA up materially to $3.6M for the period

 The period also marked the commencement of the strategic transformation of EdventureCo, through various initiatives.
-The most recent of which was the launch of the first Philippines campus for DDLS Australia Pty Ltd (DDLS) under its joint venture with the Aboitiz Equity Ventures, Inc. (PSE:AEV).
-The campus launch follows months of above budget revenues of performance in the Philippines market, following their launch.
+The most recent of which was the launch of the first Philippines campus for DDLS Australia Pty Ltd (DDLS) under its joint venture with Aboitiz Equity Ventures, Inc. (PSE:AEV).
+The campus launch follows months of above-budget revenues of performance in the Philippine market.
 DDLS is the largest Corporate IT training provider in Australia and is the largest of the businesses in the EdventureCo portfolio.

 Highlights for the six months ended December 31, 2019:

-Kevin Chin, Arowana’s CEO, commented, “The results evidence the transformation of VivoPower into a growth business, primarily due to the strong performance and outlook of the Aevitas business unit in Australia.
+Kevin Chin, Arowana CEO, commented: “The results evidence the transformation of VivoPower into a growth business, primarily due to the strong performance and outlook of the Aevitas business unit in Australia.
 We have also commenced our strategic transformation of EdventureCo, with a focus on transitioning the business to higher quality and higher margin revenue streams.
-To this extent, significant investment has been made to open the first DDLS campus in the Philippines which has started generating above budget revenues.
+To this extent, significant investment has been made to open the first DDLS campus in the Philippines which has started generating above-budget revenues.
 In addition, the Australian Institute of ICT has been launched to prepare students to meet the growing and unmet demand for talent in cybersecurity, web development, and data science.”